Mahmoud-Ben-Ayech/System-De-Gestion-De-Parking-/README.md

 **Elements needs to be installed :**

-you need to install c++ language and an editer to open the project
+you need to install c++ language and an IDE to open the project